Wildlife & Garbage

 Phase II of this project will take place during 2019.

-City of Durango residential trash customers who live outside of the Phase I and II areas may request a wildlife-resistant trash container and will also be charged $4.00 per month.
+City of Durango residential trash customers who live outside of the Phase I and II areas may request a wildlife-resistant trash container and will also be charged $4.12 per month for 4 1/2 years.

 During 2019, City of Durango commercial customers in the downtown corridor will have Auto Locks fitted on their front load trash containers.